Preservation Action Registries Workshop

 |15:30 – 16:00||Feedback, Q&A||All|

-Registration will open soon – sign up to our mailing list to find out when.
+Book now to reserve your place!
 Registration is free and open to everyone, but places are limited and should be booked in advance.
 Registration will close at 12:00 GMT on 28 June 2019.

 There is a limit of 3 places per institution and these will be available on a ‘first come, first served’ basis.
 Additional registrations will be accepted but will be placed on the waitlist until registration closes a week before the event, at which time they will be distributed equally.
 If you have any questions about registration please contact Sarah Middleton (email@example.com).